Bellringers: Benefits, Uses and 30 Example Questions

 Conclusion

-Ziplet creates an easy way to conduct Do-Nows.
+Ziplet creates an easy way to conduct bellringers.
 Create your free Ziplet account and try out one of these questions with your students.
 Having all student responses in one place makes it easy to review and take action for the class ahead.

 Make your opinion count